Tekdirfan/Matching-Algorithms/README.md

 The algorithm has been implemented in Python using the PuLP library for linear programming.
 You can use this implementation to find egalitarian stable matchings based on given preferences.

+## Parameters

+- `men_prefs` : dict
+  - A dictionary where keys are men and values are lists of women in order of preference.

+- `women_prefs` : dict
+  - A dictionary where keys are women and values are lists of men in order of preference.

+## Returns

+- dict
+  - A dictionary representing the Egalitarian stable matching, where keys are men and values are their matched women.

 ## Usage